garutilorenzo/k3s-aws-terraform-cluster/README.md

 ## Deploy

-We are now redy to deploy our infrastructure.
-First ask terraform to plan the execution with:
+We are now ready to deploy our infrastructure.
+First we ask terraform to plan the execution with:

 ```
 terraform plan